<!-- wp:heading -->

 <!-- wp:paragraph -->

-<p>Our staff at PGH Michigan has had a BLAST providing in-person media and written coverage of tournaments, elite camps, shootouts, showcases, and team camps this spring/summer.
+<p>Our staff at PGH Michigan has had a BLAST providing in-person media and written coverage of tournaments, elite camps, shootouts, showcases, and team camps.
 We will continue to set the standard for finding as many next-level prospects as possible in our state, providing extensive written and social media coverage to promote our girls.
-As a result of the hundreds of hours we have spent the past few months evaluating prospects as a team, we will be releasing rankings updates for the 2026, 2027, 2028, and 2029 classes in the coming weeks.
-This article is a resource to explain the process of how we rank and what to expect from these rankings.
-Please use the link below to read a more comprehensive explanation of the entire rankings process.</p>
+This article explains the process by which we rank and what to expect from these rankings.
+Please use the link below to read a more comprehensive explanation of the national Prep Girls Hoops rankings standards.</p>

 <!-- /wp:paragraph -->